- Smyrna School District

 What is a Referendum?

 A referendum is a request of taxpayers to support school districts in operations and capital projects through a ballot initiative.
-The Smyrna School District scheduled a capital referendum for June 6, 2024.
+The Smyrna School District scheduled a operational referendum for March 15th, 2025.

 -